CS 396: Principles of Languages

 Textbook (Required): Concepts of Programming Languages, by Robert W. Sebesta

-Course Description: Intensive study of the underlying linguistic principles, constructs, and mechanisms associated with diverse programming paradigms.
+Course Description: In-depth exploration of programming language history, design principles, and implementation considerations associated with diverse programming paradigms.

-Course Objectives: Upon successful completion of this course, you should have an understanding of the principles and design issues associated with programming languages.
-You should also have gained understanding of and experience with several distinct programming paradigms.
-You should be able to draw on this broad understanding to comparatively evaluate older, current and future programming languages, using this skill to choose the appropriate language or paradigm for tackling novel software challenges.
+Course Objectives: Upon successful completion of this course, you should have an understanding of the abstract design principles and implementation considerations both common to all programming languages, and associated with specific languages and paradigms.
+You should be able to draw on this broad understanding to critically and comparatively evaluate older, current and future programming languages; and be able to rationally choose the most appropriate language or paradigm for tackling a given software project.

 Instructor: Dr. Eck Doerry, Assoc.
 Professor